Information for trainees

 - We’re continuing to discuss options for those due to sit an exit exam required for CCT.
 We’ll provide further advice on this soon.

-Pausing rotations scheduled for 1 April 2020
+Rotations scheduled for 2020